PROVIDING CARE WHILE MAINTAINING DIGNITY AND INDEPENDENCE

 Guardianship is a legal process designed to protect and execute the rights of a person who is incapacitated and can no longer make their own decisions.
 Guardianship applies when that person has not made any plans for this situation in advance or when people are in conflict about the decisions being made by the caregivers or agents under a Durable Power of Attorney or Designation of Health Care Surrogate.

 The court appoints someone to be the legal guardian of the person’s assets and health care decisions.
 The guardian must meet certain legal qualifications.
-The court will supervise the financial and/or health care decisions they make for the ward.
+The court will supervise the financial and/or health care decisions made for the ward.

 During the Guardianship proceedings, the court will also consider any advanced wishes expressed by the incapacitated person.
-For instance, you may have a Declaration of a Preneed Guardian in place, which is a document executed while you are in good health that tells the court who you want to serve as your guardian if you become incapacitated.
+For instance, you may have a Declaration of Pre-Need Guardian document in place, which was executed while you are in good health that tells the court who you want to serve as your guardian if you become incapacitated.

 Florida Guardianships can cover different situations, including: